Natchimuthuk Gopalswamy

-Dr Natchimuthuk “Nat” Gopalswamy is an Indian American Solar physicist.
+Dr Natchimuthu "Nat" Gopalswamy is an Indian American Solar physicist.
 He is currently a staff scientist at the Heliophysics Division of NASA’s Goddard Space Flight Center.

 Background and scientific career

 Gopalswamy completed a BSc and MSc in physics at the University of Madras in 1975 and 1977, respectively.
 These were followed by a PhD at the Indian Institute of Science in 1982.
 He took up research positions at the Indian Institute of Astrophysics, Bengaluru, working on radio observations of the Sun at the Kodaikanal Solar Observatory.
 In 1985 he moved to the University of Maryland, working on solar radio bursts, before moving to NASA Goddard Space Flight Center in 1997, with a joint research professor position at Catholic University of America.
 He focused on coronal mass ejections (CMEs) and the relation to solar radio bursts.